-Make sure the pan is hot enough by dropping one piece of dry winged kelp in first.
+Make sure the pan is hot enough by dropping one piece of dry nori in first.
 If it bubbles at the edges and changes colour it is hot enough.
-Add the rest of the dry winged kelp to the pan.
+Add the rest of the dry nori to the pan.

-When the winged kelp has turned a golden brown colour add your gnocchi to the pan and bring the heat down to medium.
+When the nori has turned a dark green colour add your gnocchi to the pan and bring the heat down to medium.
 Fry the gnocchi in the pan until they become brown and slightly crispy.

 Serve with grated parmesan and black pepper to taste.